On exact solutions for quantum particles with spin S= 0, 1/2, 1 and de Sitter event horizon: Introduction

-where $R_{\epsilon j}$ and $\Gamma _{\epsilon j}$ are reflection and transmission coefficients, respectively.
-Furthermore, on these lines, some rather complicated analytical expressions for those coefficients depending on the~particle's spin, mass, and quantum numbers $(\epsilon, j)$ have been found.
-In contrast to most of considerations , the work by Otchik \cite{Otchik-1985} has predicted (the case $S=1/2, m \neq 0$ was meant) that $R_{\epsilon j} = 0, \; \Gamma _{\epsilon j} = 1 $.
-It should be noted that the outcome of the work \cite{Otchik-1985}, $R_{\epsilon j} = 0$, has appeared accidental one in the sense that we have obtained the zero-value for a~quantity that needs to be calculated.
+where $R_{\epsilon j}$ and $\Gamma _{\epsilon j}$ are reflection and transmission coef\-fi\-cients, respectively.
+Furthermore, some rather complicated analytical expressions for these coef\-ficients depending on particle's spin, mass, and quantum numbers $(\epsilon, j)$ have been found.